Co-ops

 Caption

-The Urban Homesteading Assistance Board (UHAB) is an organization with the goal of empowering low- to moderate-income residents in their housing goals.
+The Urban Homesteading Assistance Board (UHAB) is an organization that empowers low- to moderate-income residents in their housing goals.
 It provides services and training for those wanting to buy HDFC apartments, so you can reach out to them for advice and resources as your first step.
+(Its Co-operative Improvement Program is also helping roughly 20 percent of all HDFCs it found to be classified as distressed—representing 6,209 families in 266 buildings.)

-To find an apartment, you can put HDFC in the advanced search parameters on listing sites like StreetEasy, which also has a "income restricted" filter.
+To find an apartment, you can type "HDFC" in a keyword search on listing sites like StreetEasy, which also has an "income restricted" filter.
+(A few "sponsored" and "featured" listings will pop up, too, so read the fine print.)

 “You need to do your due diligence,” Joseph says.
 “Find out whether the building has been approved for financing, and know the maximum income guidelines.”

-As for the rest of the sale process, it's more or less like a slowed-down version of what happens when you buy any other co-op, but with a bit of extra paperwork involved.
-The slower timeline to closing is because there’s a government agency involved in oversight.
+The rest of the sale process is more or less like a slowed-down version of what happens when you buy any type of co-op because a government agency is involved in oversight.
+It also involves extra paperwork.

 After the government agency signs off, your package goes to the board for approval, and then your interview is scheduled.
 Closing could take several more weeks.

-—Earlier versions of this article contained reporting and writing by Virginia K. Smith and Alanna Schubach.
+—Earlier versions of this article contained reporting and writing by Virginia K. Smith, Alanna Schubach, and Emily Myers.

 Brick Underground articles occasionally include the expertise of, or information about, advertising partners when relevant to the story.
 We will never promote an advertiser's product without making the relationship clear to our readers.